annakelemen/annakelemen.github.io/posts/smell-ai.md

 # Smell in the age of AI: What machines know about perfume
 ## 2025/04/19
-For vision and hearing the map between physical property and perception is well established: they are due to the wavelength of light and of a resonating body or string.
+For vision and hearing the map between physical property and perception is well established: it is the wavelength of light and of a resonating body or string, respectively.
 However, what about smell?
+This is a summary of the conversation of the CTO of the company Osmo Richard Whitcomb and Maria Meliora on the podcast Pefume Nation.

 *Creating models*

 Artificial intelligence is being applied to various aspects of fragrance.
 One of the main issues is the lack of available **data** to train on.
 A natural question is: what are the main **features** that predict smell or other olfactive properties of aromatic compounds?
 But engineering features is too complex.
 The act of smelling—from compound volatility to receptor binding and neurons firing—is not straightforward.
 The company Osmo asks people directly about the odor.

 In current research, feature engineering is often left behind.
 Instead, the model is expected to learn what matters. **Graph neural networks (GNNs)** are commonly used.
 Molecules are represented as graphs.
 For every atom, information is stored, and messages are passed along bonds (the edges of the graph).
 To predict an attribute (e.g. "does it smell like cherry?"), the model is told whether it’s correct, and weights are updated accordingly.
 Over time, the weights become optimal for predicting that attribute.